-Don’t you just love it when you go to the supermarket and they’re giving away samples?
-Similarly, if you want to check out a ballroom dance studio, there’s a good chance that they’ll let you sample a free ballroom dance lesson.
+Don’t you love it when you go to the supermarket and they’re giving away samples?
+Me, too.
+Likewise, if you want to check out a ballroom dance studio, there’s a good chance they’ll let you sample a free ballroom dance lesson.

 Here are a few ways to try a lesson at a ballroom dance studio with little or no cost to you.

-To begin with, find a studio that gives away a free ballroom dance lesson.
+To begin with, find a studio that gives away a free sample ballroom dance lesson.

 With this in mind, go to a studio’s website, Facebook page, or other social media.
 When you do, you’ll see that they want to make it easy for you to check out their ballroom dance studio.
 All businesses need new customers in order to thrive.
-When you visit the studio, if they do everything right, there’s a strong possibility that you’ll become a customer.
+When you visit the studio, if they do everything right, it’s possible that you’ll decide to become a customer.

 For more information on your first lesson, please read the Dance Safari post, “Learning to Dance: What to Expect on a Free Lesson at a Ballroom Dance Studio“.

 Be a Guest or Student Referral

 Lots of studios have a Guest Program where a student is offered a discount or a free lesson as an incentive to refer qualified guests or bring them to a Guest Party.
 In short, a qualified guest is usually described as a local resident who is 18 or over.

 Students who bring guests enjoy an extra dance party and can show their friends and family what they’ve been learning.

-Because a happy student is the best salesman, a weekly or even monthly Guest Party is ideal for studios to welcome potential new customers.
+Because a happy student is the best salesman, a consistently scheduled Guest Party is ideal for studios to welcome potential new customers.

-- If you’re a beginner dancer, you’ll enjoy this type of party.
+- If you’re a new dancer, you’ll enjoy this type of party.
 To begin, there’s usually a ‘guest lesson’ which is a brief introduction to the elements of dancing.

 - Next up will be some general dancing and demonstrations.

-- At some point, a free private lesson will be offered to the guests.
+- At some point, a free or highly discounted private lesson will be offered to the guests.

 - The student who brought the guest gets his or her incentive after the guest takes the lesson.
-Indeed, a good deal all around!
+Indeed, a good deal for everyone involved!